f8i-swap/TwitchOBS/README.md

 ![Image](https://cdn.discordapp.com/attachments/906301382347358252/916761316063051846/unknown.png)

-In order to modify what streamer this displays, add `?user=streamer_name` to the end of the URL.
+In order to modify what streamer this displays, add `?user=streamer_name` to the end of the URL. <br>
+Now that you have the URL, you can begin to use the add-on in OBS